|

 168. canoe

-small and light boat; pointed at both ends; propelled with a paddle
+a small, light boat propelled with a paddle

 169. cantaloupe